 Bulbs and bulblike plants, Perennials, Flowers

 These natives of Europe and Asia Minor perform best in cold-winter climates.
 Closely related to and often confused with Leucojum (snowflake).
 Among the first bulbs to bloom as winter ends.
-Nodding, bell-shaped white flowers are borne one per stalk; inner flower segments are infused or marked with green, while larger outer segments are pure white.
+Nodding, bell-shaped white flowers are borne one per stalk; the inner flower segments are infused or marked with green, while the larger outer segments are pure white.
 Plants have two or three strap-shaped basal leaves.

 Foot-high stems carry 1 1/2-in. flowers; inner segments are heavily infused with green.
 Better adapted to mild-winter zones than G. nivalis.

 From Europe.
 Leaves have no obvious stems.
 Elegant plant to 1 ft. tall and 1 1/2 ft. wide, blooming Ch...